pulp-platform/chimera/README.md

 make chs-hw-init
 make snitch-hw-init
-make chs-sim-all
 ```

+To regenerate software tests and libraries:

+`make chim-sw`

+This step must be executed before building the hardware to ensure the correct generation of the bootrom.

+To build the host device bootrom:

+`make chim-bootrom-init`

+To build Chehsire simulation files for ModelSim:

+`make chs-sim-all`

-To build files for modelsim:
+To build Chimera simulation files for ModelSim:

 `make chim-sim`

-To regenerate software tests:

-`make chim-sw`

 ## Making Register modifications